wso2/docs-is/en/identity-server/next/docs/guides/organization-management/onboard-sub-org-admins.md

 3. Select the **{{ admin_role_name }}** role and go to the **Users** tab.

-4. Select the user from drop down.
+4. Select the user from drop-down.

     !!! note
         See details of all the available [administrator permissions]({{base_path}}/references/user-management/user-roles/) you are granting the organization administrator.